athiranair21/Python-web-scrapping-project/README.md

-# Python-web-scrapping-project
+Python-web-scrapping-project

-# Python webscrapping code to pull flight schedule data
+1.Python webscrapping code to pull flight schedule data.
-# Auto ML code to build ML develops to predict loans that will default.
+2.Auto ML code to build ML model to predict loans that will default.
+3.Few automation code developed using python to solve few business case scenarios.
+4. More ML and NLP project code coming soon.